-Exposure compensation in AEB may be less effective with [Auto Lighting Optimizer] () set to an option other than [Disable].
+Exposure compensation in AEB may be less effective with [ Auto Lighting Optimizer] ( ) set to an option other than [Disable].

 - [★] blinks in the lower left of the screen during AEB. - If the drive mode is set to [], press the shutter button three times for each shot.
-In []; [], [], H], or [], mode, holding down the shutter button completely captures three images, one after another, before the camera automatically stops shooting.
-When []; or []; - You can set AEB in combination with exposure compensation. - AEB is not available in flash photography or bulb exposures, or with Multi Shot Noise Reduction, HDR mode, focus bracketing, or when electronic shutter is set. - AEB will be canceled automatically if you do any of the following: Setting the power switch to < OFF > or when the flash is fully charged.
+In [], [], [], [], [], [], or [], mode, holding down the shutter button completely captures three images, one after another, before the camera automatically stops shooting.
+When [], or [], or [], set, three consecutive shots are captured after a delay of 10 or 2 sec. - You can set AEB in combination with exposure compensation. - AEB is not available in flash photography or bulb exposures, or with Multi Shot Noise Reduction, HDR mode, focus bracketing, or when electronic shutter is set. - AEB will be canceled automatically if you do any of the following: Setting the power switch to < OFF > or when the flash is fully charged.

-- SO Speed Range When Set Manually
+- ISO Speed Range When Set Manually

 - So Speed Range Used with ISO Auto

 - Minimum Shutter Speed for ISO Auto

 Set the ISO speed (image sensor's sensitivity to light) to suit the ambient light level.
-In < (A+ > mode, ISO speed is set automatically.
-For details on ISO speed in movie recording, see ISO Speed in Movie Recording.
+In [[]] mode, ISO speed is set automatically.
+For details on ISO speed in movie recording. see ISO Speed in Movie Recording.